NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* Pipelines which were created using the pipeline layout must be destroyed.
+* Pipelines which were created using the pipeline layout must be destroyed
-* Descriptor sets which were allocated using the pipeline layout must be destroyed.
+* Descriptor sets which were allocated using the pipeline layout must be destroyed

 **`Multithreading:`**